Theological Studies Degree (BA)

 Building on the core elements of biblical and theological knowledge, the Theological Studies degree emphasizes the depth and breadth of Christian theology historically and in the contemporary world.
 In learning how other Christians have responded to their own cultural issues, those with the degree in theology will be well prepared to continue in that tradition of theologically robust engagement with the world.
 This bachelor of theology degree is especially appropriate for those who want to serve the body of Christ in a teaching and preaching role as a minister in a church, as a missionary, someone in parachurch ministry, or in whatever setting God calls you.

-The Bachelor of Theology degree major is 38 credit hours long, with 17 hours of core classes, 15 hours of theology classes, 3 hours of electives, and 3 hours of language.
-The core courses for the major are New Testament Theology, Old Testament Theology, History of Christianity, Hermeneutics, Systematic Theology, and the Senior Seminar.
+The Bachelor of Theological Studies degree major is 45 credit hours long, with 18 hours of core classes, 12 hours of electives in Theological Studies, 6 hours of biblical languages, 3 hours of general electives, 4 hours of Spiritual Formation, and 2 hours of Senior Seminar.
+The core courses for the major are New Testament Theology, Old Testament Theology, History of Christianity, Hermeneutics, Systematic Theology, the Christian Vocation, and the Senior Seminar.
 We also offer a wide variety of courses which allow you to tailor your studies to your interests, such as Trinitarianism, the Reformation, Baptist History, Christian Ethics, and studies of important Christian theologians.

 This program will give you a solid foundation in the theology of the church and prepare you for service in the church or another ministry.
 It will also prepare you for graduate studies.

 Scholarships for the Degree in Theological Studies

 HBU offers several types of scholarships to help our incoming students.
 Our theology degree students will especially want to be aware of these scholarships.